edsomjr/competitive-problems-tools/README.md

 ### Polygon connection tests

+On a local run of the tests you need to set both environment variables: `POLYGON_KEY` and `POLYGON_SECRET`.

 If you are using Travis on your own fork you must add the environment variables `POLYGON_KEY` and `POLYGON_SECRET` following the [official tutorial](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).

-On a local run it will prioritize the environment variables described above, but having valid credentials in your `~/.cp-tools-config.json` will work also.

 ## Technologies